Venue: Committee Room 2, Town Hall, Stockport. View directions

-To approve as a correct record the minutes of the meeting held on 22 March 2022.
+To approve as a correct record and sign the minutes of the meetings held on 2 February and 8 February 2022.

-The Minutes (copies of which had been circulated) of the meeting held on 22 March 2022 were approved as a correct record and signed by the chair.
+The minutes (copies of which had been circulated) of the meeting held on 8 February 2022 were approved as correct record and signed by the Chair.

 Declarations of interest

 Councillors and officers are invited to declare any interests which they have in any of the items on the agenda for the meeting.

 Councillors and officers were invited to declare any interests which they had in any of the items on the agenda for the meeting.